Chieze-Franklin/Bolt.js-Book/app-roles-api.md

 ### response

 If the app-role was added successfully, the `body` field of the response should hold an app-role object.

 ### security

+Only system apps \(and native views\) can send requests to this endpoint.

+---

+## DELETE: \/api\/app-roles

+Deletes an array of app-role association objects for all registered app-roles matching the specified criteria.

+You specify search criteria in the URL query portion.
+For instance, to delete all app-roles for app app`1`:

+`localhost:400/api/app-roles?app=app1`

+### request

+An object whose keys represent the fields you want to update and whole values represent the new values for the update.

+### response

+If there is no error during the processing of the request, the `body` field of the response should hold an array of user-role objects.

+### security